Healthy Mac and Cheese (Low fat, high protein!)

 Whole wheat pasta is high in potassium, magnesium and phosphorus – containing all these in higher amounts than refined pasta.
 Potassium is good for skin health, magnesium supports muscle and nerve function and phosphorus is vital to the health of your bones and teeth among other things.

-Cottage cheese is a great source of low fat vegetarian protein, as well as containing plenty of calcium and gut friendly bacteria.
+Cottage cheese is a great source of low fat vegetarian protein, as well as containing plenty of calcium and gut friendly bacteria (no wonder we’re such big fans of cottage cheese recipes!).

 Broccoli is high in vitamin C, vitamin K, iron and potassium as well as many important antioxidants.
 Peas also contain fairly high amounts of vitamins A, C, and K and the nutrients folate and manganese.
 Peas and broccoli are also two of the vegetables with the highest protein content!